 In February 2026, OthersideAI CEO Matt Shumer published a 5,000-word essay called "Something Big Is Happening."
 It got 80 million views on X, 36,000 reposts, and a CBS Mornings segment.
 The central claim: AI could eliminate up to 50% of entry-level white-collar jobs within five years, starting with legal research, financial analysis, coding, writing, and customer support.

 Fortune's critics called it "based on flawed assumptions."
-They're not entirely wrong — Shumer does leap from "AI tools are improving fast" to "half of all entry-level jobs disappear" without enough structural evidence.
+They're not entirely wrong, as Shumer does leap from "AI tools are improving fast" to "half of all entry-level jobs disappear" without enough structural evidence.
 Technology adoption cycles are messier and slower than AI boosters tend to predict.

 But the critics missed the more unsettling truth buried inside Shumer's argument: it doesn't have to be a mass firing event to change your economic life.